God is an Artist. Just look around and notice that things are not purely functional in nature, they are also beautiful.

 “This is the word that came to Jeremiah from the Lord: “Go down to the potter’s house, and there I will give you my message.”
 So I went down to the potter’s house, and I saw him working at the wheel.
 But the pot he was shaping from the clay was marred in his hands; so the potter formed it into another pot, shaping it as seemed best to him.

 Then the word of the Lord came to me.
 He said, “Can I not do with you, Israel, as this potter does?” declares the Lord.
 “Like clay in the hand of the potter, so are you in my hand, Israel.”

 Maybe we don’t like to be the clay.
 Maybe we don’t like to be worked on either.
 However, it seems reassuring to me that the Potter is never trashing the clay that didn’t turn out.
 He just starts over, comes up with an ingenious idea, and ends up creating something entirely different – in the spur of a moment!
 God’s way of dealing with the sons and daughters of Adam – Adam incidentally meaning dust of the earth – is simply fascinating.
-God is not only artistic with a highly individualistic approach for each of His pieces of art – every human being walking this earth – He also seems to have plenty of patience by not throwing the towel when some of His artwork comes out all wrong.
+God is not only artistic with a highly individualistic approach for each of His pieces of art – which is us – He also seems to have plenty of patience by not throwing the towel when some of His artwork comes out all wrong.

-Putting ourselves into God’s hand is the wisest thing we can do for our lives.
-We know He is relentless until His work of art is very good.
+Putting ourselves into God’s hands is the wisest thing we can do for ourselves.
+After completing His creation God rested and admired His handiwork calling it very good.
 Read up on the creation story at the beginning of the book of Genesis, and you’ll get the gist of it.
-God is passionate about what He creates.
-He doesn’t stop until it’s very good.
-That’s the kind of passion God has for you and for me.
+It is fairly obvious that God loves what He creates.
+And this is the kind of passion God has for you and for me.